pduran5/CCNA/marp/CCNA2v7 Module 9 FHRP.md

 # FHRP Options
 - **Hot Standby Router Protocol (HSRP)**: Cisco-propietary IPv4 or IPv6 devices.
-  - Hello packets: 3 seconds
+  - 👋🏻 Hello packets: 3 seconds
   - The standby router will become active if it does not receive a hello message from the active router after 10 seconds.
 - **Virtual Router Redundancy Protocol version 2 (VRRPv2)**: non-propiertary IPv4
-- **VRRPv3**: non-propiertary IPv4 and IPv6.
+- **VRRPv3**: non-propietary IPv4 and IPv6.
 More scalable than VRRPv2
 - **Gateway Load Balancing Protocol (GLBP)**: Cisco-propietary.
 IPv4 and IPv6.
 Adds load balancing.

 ---